 Should you send them to your main website or should you create dedicated landing pages for your Google Ad campaign?

-Ideally, you'd want the main website to be just as high converting as any landing page would be.
+A business should always strive to make the main website as high converting as possible and not rely on creating these dedicated landing pages.
 This is because a customer's journey isn't always linear, meaning they don't always buy on first visit.

 If they come back to your main website days later, it's best if they can easily find the high converting version of your product's sale pitch.

 This isn't the case if your main website converts very poorly and you're sending your Google Ad traffic to a dedicated landing page that's optimized for conversions.
 In this scenario, when they come back to your website days later, they're not likely to find that high converting landing page they originally landed on.